delilah-lab/delilah-lab/README.md

 ## 🌷 About Me

-I’m passionate about learning improving my skills and building small projects that help me grow in cybersecurity and data analytics.
+I’m highly motivated to continuously develop my skills and build practical projects to advance my expertise in cybersecurity and data analytics.

 ---